 What equipment do I need?

-Usually if you are attending a class in person then we will have some spare equipment you can use, but if it's an online class then ideally a (yoga) mat, yoga bricks or blocks, a yoga strap, extra layers (bearing in mind yoga is normally performed in bare feet, so 'extra layers might just mean you want to put socks on, or a jumper, blanket, etc.) for the relaxation.
+Usually if you are attending a class in person then we will have some spare equipment you can use, but if it's an online class then ideally a (yoga) mat, yoga bricks or blocks, a yoga strap, extra layers (bearing in mind yoga is normally performed in bare feet, so 'extra layers might just mean you want to put socks on, or a jumper, or cover yourself with a blanket during the relaxation.

 Don't feel you need to rush out and buy. lot of expensive yoga equipment if you have never tried yoga before.
 If you're doing an online class then we can offer alternatives (e.g. instead of a yoga strap use a belt).
 Props really help, but see if you want to get into yoga before you buy a load of equipment.